hideonbush-crl/Blackbox_Test_3500/README.md

 ### Mid-Fidelity Prototype - Version 1
 ### Heuristic Evaluation
 #### Process
-Users will provide comments on our Mid-fidelity models based on the individual tasks provided.
+Users will provide comments on our Mid-fidelity models based on the individual tasks provided.Testing of users with different identities through heuristic evaluation.
+The results of users completing tasks are evaluated to find purposes that fit our theme and to improve them.
 #### Result
 The product lacks the functionality of face-to-face interaction between users.
 Simply expressing through pictures does not allow people to empathize well.
 #### Ramining Issues: